by Karen A Boudrie

 Topics: Burglary/Theft, Eighth District

-The NOPD is asking for the public's assistance in locating a subject wanted in connection with multiple auto burglaries in the Eighth District.
+The NOPD is asking for the public's assistance in identifying and locating a suspect wanted in connection with the theft of a license plate in the Eighth District.

-The NOPD is asking for the public's assistance in identifying and locating two suspects involved in a business burglary on December 21, 2022 in the Third District.
+The NOPD is asking for the public's assistance in identifying and locating two suspects who are wanted in connection with the burglary of a business in the Seventh District.

-The NOPD is asking for the public's assistance in locating a suspect wanted in connection with an auto theft in the Eighth District.
+The NOPD is asking for assistance in locating two suspects wanted for auto theft in the Eighth District.

 ...in your inbox.